No3x/compose-github-release-updater/README.md

    }
    ```
    Use the `enabled` flag to skip update prompts in debug builds (as shown above).
-   `checkForUpdate()` respects the throttling interval by default, so reserve `force = true` for an explicit "Check for updates" action.
+   `checkForUpdate()` returns an `UpdateCheckResult` and respects the throttling interval by default, so reserve `force = true` for an explicit "Check for updates" action.
-   The helper exposes a small `Result` based API so you can surface errors or ask the user to grant "install unknown apps" permission when needed.
+   Handle `UpdateCheckResult.Failed` if you want to surface richer UI; the helper also exposes a small `Result` based API so you can surface errors or ask the user to grant "install unknown apps" permission when needed.

 A fuller Compose implementation is available in `sample/src/androidMain/`.